 The course is open to strong international applicants with the required level of English.
 The course is almost entirely in English, with all exams and assessments in English, though at least a basic level of French is recommended for daily life.
 Offers will be made provisionally on the condition that applicants are able to secure a visa from the French government.
 Any questions specifically pertaining to the process of moving to Besançon and registering with the university as an international student should be directed to the UBFC International Mobility coordinator.
 They can currently be reached at this address: mailys.claudio@ubfc.fr

-Registration fees for international students for the academic year of 2022/2023 are €335, the same as local students, but these fees will increase after this year.
+Registration fees for international students for the academic year of 2022/2023 were €335.